flutter/plugin_tools/README.md

 As an example, Flutter Plugin Tools allows you to:

 * Build all plugin example apps with one command
-* Run the tests of all pluigns with one command
+* Run the tests of all plugins with one command
 * Format all Dart, Java, and Objective-C code in the repository

 ## Installation